ConnnorM/Streamlit_Demo_CPSC_408/README.md

     - For example, one of the super cool features of Streamlit is the ability to run machine learning models inside your app and allow the user to change parameters of the model within the GUI and rerun that model to see the results.
 - When you change something in your GUI, it reruns that page's Python file from the top down.
     - Mention cache_data/resource here.
-- Streamlit has a connection object, but I would recommend connecting to your database in the databases' native process.
+- Streamlit has a connection object, but I would recommend connecting to your database in the database's native process.
     - The Streamlit connection object is a weird wrapper thing that's supposed to make it easy to connect to data, but I don't think it actually makes anything easier.
 It just adds more potential failure points.
         - For example, just use the SQLite3 library that's built in to Python instead of using streamlit.connection() to create a SQL connection.
 - You cannot use Streamlit with notebook files (.ipynb); you have to use a regular Python file (.py).